justinmanley/www.justinmanley.work/projects/lifestory/version/1/index.md

 It showed a terminal striped with lines of monospace text.
 The text, arranged in a simple table, gave an accounting of a strange inventory: beehives, blinkers, blocks, gliders, loaves, boats, toads.
 I slowly untwisted myself and drew my arm up from below the desk, eyes fixed on the screen.
 Those words — beehive, blinker, glider — were familiar.
 But they made no sense.
 Marian had renounced Life years ago, I thought.

 I scrolled upwards, to the top of the inventory, which I assumed was the output of some command-line program Mariam had run (it must have been Mariam; who else could it have been?).
-Above the inventory, a line of text announced: “Solution not found,” and described the inventory below as incidental “debris” generated in the course of the search (for what, I wondered?).
+Above the inventory, a line of text announced: “Search complete.
+No solution found.”
 The same line reported that the program had run for ten days.
 The timestamp on that line showed it had been printed to the terminal earlier that day.

 A shiver ran up my spine.
 Mariam had written and run this program while she was still alive, and it had completed only after her death.
 She had been thinking about this program and its search during her final days, and she had never known its result.